pytorch/torchchat/docs/ADVANCED-USERS.md

 enabling you to do an early exploration of your quantization setttings in eager mode.
-However, final accuracy should always be confirmed on the actual execution target, since all targets have different build processes, compilers, amd kernel implementations with potentially significant impact on accuracy.
+However, final accuracy should always be confirmed on the actual execution target, since all targets have different build processes, compilers, and kernel implementations with potentially significant impact on accuracy.